PyConPL/Book/2015/presentations/Business logic with PostgreSQL and Python/text.md

      20 | 20              | My awesome product 15 |  3.37963644177 | 2ad4a8800fd241d5cf6519404a385aa1 | t
     (3 rows)

-As you can see in above example it is possible to create function which allows you to return dynamic table where returned data depends on input values.
+As you can see in the above example it is possible to create function which allows you to return dynamic table where returned data depends on input values.
 Also as I said previously, PostgreSQL understands result of such a query as a table so you can do as for instance

     pie=# select * from logic.view_and_set_discounted_sales(20, 23) WHERE out_item_serial_nr='109a95fce2b40f146d15c743c5cd0278';